Russian literature: Late Soviet era

 The Khrushchev Thaw (c.
 1954) brought some fresh wind to literature (the term was coined after Ilya Ehrenburg's 1954 novel The Thaw).
 Published in 1956, Vladimir Dudintsev's novel Not by Bread Alone and Yury Dombrovsky's The Keeper of Antiquities in 1964 became two of the main literary events of the Thaw and a milestone in the process of de-Stalinization, but was soon criticized and withdrawn from circulation.
 The last years of life were fruitful for Nikolay Zabolotsky, who was repressed during the Stalin years.
+The Rose of the World, a mystical work by Daniil Andreev, based on his insights in the Vladimir Prison, was completed in 1958 and until 1991 it was known by self–publishing.
 The publication in 1962 of the philosophical novelist Aleksandr Solzhenitsyn's debut story One Day in the Life of Ivan Denisovich about a political prisoner became a national and international sensation.
 Poetry of the Sixtiers or Russian New Wave became a mass-cultural phenomenon: Bella Akhmadulina, Boris Slutsky, Victor Sosnora, Robert Rozhdestvensky, Andrei Voznesensky, and Yevgeny Yevtushenko, read their poems in stadiums and attracted huge crowds, as follows: